jchooch/jchooch.github.io/lists.md

 <i><a href="https://jchooch.github.io/"> Joe Choo-Choy </a></i>
 <br>
 <br>
+<b>A couple of notes:</b>
-<b>N.B.</b> It's common for lists of favourites to basically just be lists of things people have consumed which weren't shit.
-I have tried to be selective here.
-I think I've consumed relatively many films, books, television shows, etc. Nonetheless, I have obviously consumed a vanishing proportion of what's out there, so the following lists are severely biased.
-E.g. I've never read <i>Anna Karenina</i>, but I'm pretty sure it would be listed below if I had, and I know there are many, many more examples like this.
-These are things which I have consumed and loved, or consumed and found affecting.
-This list is bound to be perpetually out-of-date, but I hope it's interesting and points people to great work.
-I'm sorry there are so many famous things here.
-One day I hope to throw out all the famous items and only include items which are unusual or with which I think people won't be familiar.
+* It's common for lists of favourites to basically just be lists of things people have consumed which <i>weren't shit</i>.
+I have tried to be selective here, but it's nonetheless clear to me that my selections are in some sense obvious given what I've seen.
+Hopefully, my more unusual inclusions will point people to good work they would not find otherwise and my more commonplace inclusions will remind people to keep exploring.
+* I think I've consumed relatively many films, books, and television shows.
+Nonetheless, I have obviously consumed a vanishing proportion of what's out there, so the following lists are severely biased by what I've been exposed to.
+There are many artworks out there which I think I would love.
+    - E.g. I strongly suspect I should watch Rear Window or Casablanca.
+    - E.g. I strongly suspect I should read Anna Karenina or Mrs Dalloway.
+    - E.g. I strongly suspect I should listen to Nick Cave and the Bad Seeds or Ella Fitzgerald.
+    - And the list goes on...
+* I think that putative "great art", e.g. the films of Orson Welles or the music of The Beatles, is almost always <i>actually amazing</i>, even if personal taste still provides independent degrees of freedom.
+Much of the value of art is in its ability to illustrate new ways of thinking, feeling, perceiving, and understanding.
+But my favourite art also seems to be that which I find most gripping, exciting, profound, and emotional.
+Anyway, there are too many famously great artworks to list, so one has to follow one's own nose in constructing a short list of favourites in any space.
+* So I think that, in the appreciation of great art, the problem is very rarely <i>finding</i> great art, as opposed to actually consuming and analysing and <i>savouring</i> it.
+Of course, it is a difficult feat of willpower to watch a Fellini instead of the newest Avengers film when the former may require more energy to consume than the other.
+But thinking about the art here and how much joy it has brought me crysallises (in my mind) the importance of always seeking out great art, and never pretending that I don't know where to find it.
+Maybe Martin Scorsese has seen all the famously great films so has to go looking for obscure inspiration, but Sight & Sound is useful enough for me.
+* These are things that I've consumed and loved or found affecting.
+These tend to be at the intersection of what I consider to be great art and of what I personally love.
+* This list is bound to be often out-of-date, but I hope it's interesting and points people to great work.
 <br>
 <br>